In this section

 To apply for an annulment, you’ll need to make an application to the Family Court of Australia explaining why the marriage isn’t legally valid.
 If approved, the court will issue a decree of nullity.

 There will be a court filing fee, but you may apply to the Family Court of Australia to have this reduced in certain situations.
-Contact the Family Court of Australia for more information about fees.
+Contact the Federal Circuit and Family Court of Australia for more information about fees.
 You should discuss any legal costs with a lawyer.
 Applying for a decree of nullity can be complicated and expensive and you should get legal advice.

 We may be able to give legal advice about whether your marriage is legally valid—but we can’t help with religious procedures for annulment.
 Contact your church or religious institution for more information.

 The following organisations may be able to give legal advice.

 Community legal centres — give legal advice on a range of topics.
 Contact them to find out if they can help with your matter.